What Are Pessaries and Prolapse?

 - Cube Pessary: You may require a cube pessary if you require a pessary for the treatment of vaginal prolapse or uterine prolapse, usually as a result of maternity.
 Made with soft flexible silicone, a cube pessary is designed for third degree prolapse including prodentia.
 You may also prefer a cube pessary for the treatment of cystocele and rectocele.
 Available with and without drainage holes, this pessary is equipped with a silicone tie to aid with removal.

-How to Determine the Correct Pessary Size for You
+How to Select the Correct Size

 You will need to have a doctor fit you for a pessary to determine the correct pessary shape and size for you.
 A medical professional can determine what the best type of pessary is for you, depending upon your particular medical condition.
 Your medical professional will use a Pessary Fitting Set to determine the correct size of pessary for you.